davehh1211/davehh1211/README.md

 easy for me to teach others, communicate properly with people, and make innovative ways to teach technology.
 I am  a 🔭🛰🌌Space Enthusiast 🌠☄ and  🎮📚💻 a code lover, any contribution you want to make for me to grow is well welcomed.
 Feel free to give any piece of advice.
 Thanks a lot in advance.
-#### - I DO care about nature and its preservation.
-It is our unique home, there is no other, Let's preserve.+
+#### I DO care about nature and its preservation.
+It is our unique home, there is no other, Let's preserve.
 Currently, I am Working on projects for improving our relationship with nature.

 **Technical Skills**